-(2) A staff member that does not own a house receives a housing allowance of fifteen per cent (15%) of his or her basic monthly salary and a staff member who owns a house receives a housing subsidy of thirty percent (30%) of his or her basic salary.
+(2) A staff member that does not own a house receives a housing allowance of fifteen per cent (15%) of his or her basic monthly salary and a staff member who owns a house receives thirty percent (30%) of his or her basic monthly salary.

-(3) The chief executive officer of the Council receives a housing allowance of thirty per cent (30%) of his or her basic monthly salary, but may not receive collateral for the purchasing of a house.
+(3) The chief executive officer of the Council receiving a housing allowance of thirty per cent (30%) of his or her basic monthly salary, may not receive collateral for the purchasing of a house.